losmes/SemSol/README.md

 ## Source code of SemSol
 &nbsp;Source code of semsol is included in “Pre-Training” and “Fine-tuning”directories.
 Our code is built based on the implementation of [BERT-FP](https://github.com/hanjanghoon/BERT_FP)
 &nbsp;The core component for utterance embeddings and that for semantic embeddings are implemented in “semsol_model.py” and “fine_semsol_model.py”, respectively.
+This code is reimplemented as a fork of huggingface/transformers.

 ## Douban dataset and our checkpoint
 &nbsp;Douban dataset can be aquired from the github site of original Douban paper.